 - receive adequate representation

 Here we explore some of the other hallmarks of basic criminal procedure.
-(To read the actual text of the Bill of Rights, check out Nolo's list of The Most Important Cases, Speeches, Laws, & Documents in American History.)
+(For more, see What does the Bill of Rights do?)

 The Fifth Amendment to the U.S. Constitution provides that a defendant cannot "be compelled in any criminal case to be a witness against himself."
 In short, the defendant cannot be forced to speak.
 If the defendant chooses to remain silent, the prosecutor cannot call the defendant as a witness, nor can a judge or defense attorney force the defendant to testify.
-(A defendant may, however, be forced to testify as a witness in a civil case.)
+A civil defendant may, however, be forced to testify as a witness in a civil case.
+(For information on the right to remain silent outside the trial context, see The Privilege Against Self-Incrimination.)

 The "confrontation clause" of the Sixth Amendment gives defendants the right to "be confronted by the witnesses against" them.
-This gives defendants the right to cross-examine witnesses -- that is, the right to require the witnesses to come to court, "look the defendant in the eye," and subject themselves to questioning by the defense.
+This gives defendants the right to cross-examine witnesses—that is, the right to require the witnesses to come to court, "look the defendant in the eye," and subject themselves to questioning by the defense.
 The Sixth Amendment forbids prosecutors from proving a defendant's guilt with oral or written hearsay statements from non-testifying witnesses, unless a judge concludes that the hearsay is non-testimonial.
-In general, statements made to private persons or to government officials during an on-going emergency (such as a call reporting a crime-in-progress to a 911 operator) are not testimonial.
+In general, statements made during ongoing emergencies (such as a call to a 911 operator reporting a crime in progress) are not testimonial.
 On the other hand, statements made to police officers seeking information about a past crime are testimonial.

 The Sixth Amendment guarantees public trials in criminal cases.
 This is an important right, because the presence in courtrooms of a defendant's family and friends, ordinary citizens, and the press can help ensure that the government observes important rights associated with trials.